Explore Derry: The Ultimate Guide to the Walled City

 Is Derry Catholic or Londonderry?

 Derry is traditionally used by Catholics, while Londonderry is used by Protestants.
-Its name dates back to 546, when it was known as ‘dore’, which means oak grove.
-However, in 1613 the Corporation of London extended its name to Londonderry in recognition of their role in the Protestant settlement of the place.
+Its name dates back to 546 when it was known as ‘dore’, which means oak grove.
+However, in 1613, the Corporation of London extended its name to Londonderry to recognise their role in the Protestant settlement of the place.

 What are the most popular attractions in Derry?